The Attack Lifecycle

 At this point, on an agreement with the Customer, the adversary simulation activity was considered complete not to accidentally disrupt the normal workflow of the infrastructure.

 The adversary simulation activity allowed the security team to demonstrate a complete compromise path while not using any usual, “exploitable” vulnerabilities.
 Instead, the attackers relied on the human factor, weak password policies and password reuse, service and Active Directory misconfiguration, and weak segmentation measures to achieve the goal.
-Also, flaws in threat detection and response, endpoint protection, wireless protection, and security policies were discovered, something that is usually out-of-scope for an infrastructure penetration test.
+Also, flaws in threat detection and response, endpoint protection, wireless protection, and security policies were discovered, something that is usually out of scope for an infrastructure penetration test.

 Despite mitigating all vulnerabilities discovered by a third-party company, the Client remained vulnerable to attacks and methods which a penetration test does not cover.
 Adversary simulation, in this case, has offered a completely different viewpoint on the security infrastructure of the Client, which allowed for preventing a threat of a similar real-world attack in the future.